 - 1 teaspoon salt

-- Remove from hot water with a slotted spoon, submerge immediately in ice water.
+- Remove from the hot water with a slotted spoon, and submerge immediately in ice water.

 - Drain and place in a large bowl.
 Add tomatoes and avocados.

-- Pour over salad ingredients and toss to coat.
+- Pour the dressing over the salad ingredients and toss to coat.

 - Arrange lettuce leaves on a platter.